With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 “I was brought up with the understanding that we are all (people, animals, plants) together, on this planet.”

-With that idea of life, Stella McCartney burst into the fashion world in 1995 after inviting supermodels (and friends) Naomi Campbell and Kate Moss to model her graduation collection from London’s Central St. Martins College of Art & Design.
+In 1995, Stella McCartney invited supermodels (and friends) Naomi Campbell and Kate Moss to model her graduation collection from London’s Central St. Martins College of Art & Design.

 Two years later, Stella became the head designer at Chloe’s fashion house, and McCartney proved herself worthy of the appointment by creating sensual, subtly sexy creations for eco-conscious women.

-Stella McCartney’s superb pieces attracted several celebrities, including Madonna, Gwyneth Paltrow, and Kate Moss, triggering Gucci to support the British designer starting her line.
+Stella McCartney’s creations attracted celebrities like Madonna, Gwyneth Paltrow, and Kate Moss, triggering Gucci to support the British designer’s line.

 A vegetarian by choice, Stella McCartney’s label was founded with sustainability and cruelty-free at its core, using only faux fur and leather.